About Texas and Southwestern Cattle Raisers Association

-TSCRA Insurance Services provide members access to all types of insurance customized for ranching families or small business.
+Cattle Raisers Insurance provides members access to all types of insurance customized for ranching families or small business.

-From property and casualty to health, prescriptions, and workers' compensation, TSCRA insurance services can tailor insurance packages to match your needs, all at a competitive price.
+From property and casualty to health, prescriptions, and workers’ compensation, Cattle Raisers Insurance can tailor insurance packages to match your needs, all at a competitive price.

-TSCRA Insurance Services provide personal service from an experienced team of insurance professionals familiar with the unique needs of agricultural operations.
+Cattle Raisers Insurance provides personal service from an experienced team of insurance professionals familiar with the unique needs of agricultural operations.

 TSCRA delivers up-to-date information to members’ doorsteps.
 Since 1914, its monthly magazine, The Cattleman, has been a trusted, reliable resource to help ranchers make sound, informed business decisions.